maxvfischer/DIY-arcade/README.md

 ![power button 1](./images/build/power_button_1.jpg)

-Two cables were then soldered to the button and attached to the GPIO pins 5 and 6 on the Raspberry Pi (see a GPIO diagram here: https://www.raspberrypi.org/documentation/usage/gpio/).
+Two cables were then soldered to the button and attached to the GPIO pins 5 and 6 on the Raspberry Pi (see a GPIO diagram here: https://www.raspberrypi.org/documentation/usage/gpio/, visited 2020-09-06).
 When shortening the GPIO pins 5 and 6, the Raspberry Pi is natively waken up from its halted state.

 ![power button 2](./images/build/power_button_2.jpg)